 The P0013 code relates to your engine’s variable valve timing (VVT) system, a crucial system found in all modern vehicles.
 Its primary purpose is to alter your camshaft’s speed to give you the right power your engine needs.

 Your engine won’t always manifest symptoms when something goes wrong in the VVT system, but this doesn’t mean it can be taken lightly.
 Issues with your engine’s timing can lead to potentially significant engine damage, including damage to your ECM.

 Luckily, the fix for P0013 is often a relatively easy and affordable one.
 Something as simple as a loose wire can be the culprit in many cases.
 It’s also one of the codes you’re likely to see if you’ve neglected your regular oil change.

-Isolating the problem is often a fairly quick and easy process if you know the right steps to follow.
-Read on below to learn more about this code and how you can fix it.
+Isolating the problem is often a relatively quick and easy process if you know the right steps to follow.
+Read the information below to learn more about this code and how you can fix it.